bbauska/meta-react-basics/README.md

   width="70%" />
 </p>

-To do this, I create another function called header, and in the function body, I'll just return some greeting texts inside an H1 JSX elements.
+<p>To do this, I create another function called header, and in the function
+body, I'll just return some greeting texts inside an H1 JSX elements.</p>

-Inside the H1 I type, Hello world.
+<p>Inside the H1 I type, Hello world.</p>

-My code looks good now, but my screen is still white.
+<p>My code looks good now, but my screen is still white.</p>

-This is because I'm not yet rendering anything from my app function.
+<p>This is because I'm not yet rendering anything from my app function.</p>

-To do this, I need to return to my app function and call the header function from it.
+<p>To do this, I need to return to my app function and call the header
+function from it.</p>

-I use the JSX elements syntax to render a component which is the name of my function.
+<p>I use the JSX elements syntax to render a component which is the name of
+my function.</p>

-Inside the body of the app function, I create the return statement and type the function name of header inside left and right-angle brackets, not forgetting to add the forward slash before the right-angle bracket.
+<p>Inside the body of the app function, I create the return statement and
+type the function name of header inside left and right-angle brackets, not forgetting to add the forward slash before the right-angle bracket.</p>

-Notice that the syntax to render a component is very similar to a self-closing tag in HTML.
+<p>Notice that the syntax to render a component is very similar to a
+self-closing tag in HTML.</p>

-Press Control S or Command S, if you're on Mac to save everything again.
+<p>Press Control S or Command S, if you're on Mac to save everything
+again.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s11-h. hello world (48) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->